OpenTranslationBible/open-bible/en-GB/59.James/md/james-05.md

 ## James 5:19

-My brothers and sisters, if anyone among you strays from the truth and someon
+My brothers and sisters, if anyone among you strays from the truth and someone turns him back,

+## James 5:20

+Let him know that the one who has turned a sinner from the error of his way will save his soul from death and cover a multitude of sins.